-Whenever a financial aid student receives additional resources unaccounted for in the award letter, the Financial Aid Office will use those resources to eliminate any unmet need and then reduce educational indebtedness before considering the reduction of a YDS scholarship.
+Whenever a financial aid student receives additional resources unaccounted for in the award letter, the Office of Financial Aid will use those resources to eliminate any unmet need and then reduce educational indebtedness before considering the reduction of a YDS scholarship.

 Satisfactory Academic Progress (SAP)

-In order for a student to continue to receive financial aid, he or she must maintain Satisfactory Academic Progress (SAP).
+In order to continue to receive financial aid, a student must maintain Satisfactory Academic Progress (SAP).
 The parameters of SAP are discussed under Academic Deficiencies, in the chapter Standards and Requirements.

-Yale University’s Graduate and Professional School Housing Office operates the three apartment buildings located on Divinity School property, with priority given to YDS students.
+Yale Housing operates the three apartment buildings located on Divinity School property, with priority given to YDS students.
 These buildings contain eighty-four units total, consisting of one-bedroom, junior one-bedroom, and two-bedroom apartments.
 Two-bedroom units may be shared or assigned to residents with dependent children.
 While most rooms are unfurnished, there are a limited number of furnished apartments.

 Each apartment has a living room, kitchenette (refrigerator and stove included), and bathroom.
 Furnished apartments generally come with a double/full-size bed, bureau, end tables with lamps, a love seat and chair, coffee table, and kitchen table with chairs.
 All students are expected to supply their own linens, flatware, dishes, cooking utensils, pillows, blankets, and other housekeeping equipment.
 Each building has coin-operated laundry facilities in the basement.

 Additional housing for YDS students is available in units adjacent to the Divinity School in the Prospect Hill area.
-These apartments are also managed by University Graduate Housing.
-Requests for housing must be made online at www.yale.edu/gradhousing.
+These apartments are also managed by Yale Housing.
+Requests for housing must be made online at http://housing.yale.edu/graduate-housing.
 Students receive notification of available housing, based on their application criteria, via e-mail.
 See University Housing Services, in the chapter Yale University Resources and Services.

 Health, Student Activity Fees